milk-v/milkv.io/docs/titan/bmc/user-guide.md

 **What if installation fails?**

 1. Check if node credentials are correct
-2. Ensure node network connection is normal
+2. Check if node is starting up normally
 3. Review error messages in the installation log
 4. Try manually SSH connecting to the node to verify access permissions